-Students are eligible to apply for academic scholarships, emergency loan funds, book loans, and laptop loans through MCAS.
-These programs are offered to students on a quarterly basis, but students must meet the eligibility requirements for each program.
+Students are eligible to apply for academic scholarships, emergency loan funds, and book loans through MCAS.
+These programs are offered to students on a semester basis, but students must meet the eligibility requirements for each program.

 The Multicultural Center for Academic Success sponsors a series of educational, cultural, and social events designed to foster students’ personal, professional, leadership, and academic development.

-- Family Meetings These meetings are held twice a quarter each academic year.
-This meeting provides students that opportunity to network and fellowship with other students over dinner.
-Students also receive development workshops on time management, resume writing, STEM towards Success, and Co-op opportunities.
+- Family Meetings Family meetings are held three times a semester each academic year.
+These meetings provide students an opportunity to network with other students over dinner.
+Students also receive development workshops on a wide range of topics, such as time management, resume writing, STEM towards Success, and Co-op opportunities.

 - Star Awards Star Awards is an end of the year event that celebrates the accomplishments of MCAS graduates and students above a 3.0.
 The event also presents awards recognizing the leadership and contributions of leaders to clubs, organizations, and departments.

-- Professional Development Series The Professional Development Series is designed to educate students on Financial Literacy, Dining and Professional Etiquette, Communication, and Personal Presence.
+- Professional Development Series The Professional Development Series is designed to educate students on a wide range of topics, such as Financial Literacy, Dining and Professional Etiquette, Communication, and Personal Presence.

 Academic Support and Coaching